jonaspetersorensen/dotfiles-wsl/README.md

 ## Terminals

-A nice option is wsl-terminal, https://github.com/goreliu/wsl-terminal
+A nice option is wsl-terminal, https://github.com/goreliu/wsl-terminal.
+To set it up to look nice then use the tips found in ["How to setup a nice looking terminal with WSL in Windows 10"](https://medium.com/@Andreas_cmj/how-to-setup-a-nice-looking-terminal-with-wsl-in-windows-10-creators-update-2b468ed7c326).

 HyperJs is a fancy option that I used previously.
 The terminal lives in windows, and creating symlinks to files in windows can produce ...fascinating headaches.